`

 Take the tour any day--but go after dark, and you're on your own!

 Block Section 17-- The first block side of the district containing the "Very Clean Laundry" which does wonderful work removing stains--of all kinds!--and even some great fabric repairs, cuts and small holes their specialty.
 Next door is the "Happy Dragon Movie Theater," which shows the latest in Asian Cinema, with room upstairs for... other entertainments.
-Then comes the "Celestial Good Food" Restaurant where you can get Cantonese, Szechuan, ptomaine, and garrotted.
+Then comes the "Celestial Good Food" Restaurant where you can get Cantonese, Szechuan, beaten, and garrotted.
 Wow!
 These cooks can make a great soup out of anything!

 Note that the Laundry is designed to permit a view inside, and the Theater Lobby is large with a detailed view of the Lobby.
 The Gables above each building are authentic Chinese Architectural "Earth Elemental" designs.